islamElbanna/Inline-Code-Editor/README.md

 ## 🔌 How It Works

-Upon loading a webpage, and focus on a `<textarea>` element, then to toggle the editor either:
+Upon loading a webpage, and focusing on a `<textarea>` element, you can toggle the editor by either:
 - Use the short cut `Ctrl` + `Shift` + `U` keys.
 - Right click on the element and choose `Edit it`.